 Donate A Car

 Donating a car is not only green and eco-friendly, but it is also extremely kind and generous.
-When you donate an unwanted vehicle to Wheels For Wishes, benefiting Make-A-Wish, your donation can help to grant the wishes of kids in your community with life-threatening medical conditions.
+When you donate an unwanted vehicle to Wheels For Wishes, benefiting Make-A-Wish, your donation can help to grant the wishes of kids in your community with critical illnesses.
 To donate a vehicle, please fill out the easy online vehicle donation form or call 1-877-431-9474.

 Attend A City-Wide Cleanup